 Form I-129, Petition for a Nonimmigrant Worker, is filed by U.S. employers sponsoring foreign nationals for employment in the United States.
-In addition to the main form, employers must complete the supplement that corresponds to each visa category being requested.
+In addition to the main form (the first eight of 26 total pages, as of 2019), employers must complete the supplement that corresponds to the visa category being requested.

 This guide covers the most commonly used supplements, with step-by-step instructions for the key parts.
 For legal information and help completing the I-129 form itself, please see this page.

 Click to Go Straight to the Information on the Supplement You Need

 The I-129 E-1/E-2 Classification Supplement to USCIS Form I-129 must be completed when a foreign national is already in the United States and is seeking to change or extend status in one of the following visa classifications:

 These visa classifications are based on treaties of friendship, commerce, and navigation between the United States and the country of which the beneficiary is a national.
 The Department of State maintains an online list of eligible treaty countries.

 The first four questions on the E-1/E-2 Classification Supplement identify the petitioner (i.e. employer), beneficiary, requested visa classification, and the treaty country.
 The fifth question asks whether you would like USCIS to determine whether any proposed changes in the employee’s work conditions are “substantive” and therefore require an amended petition; though most employers would be better served by consulting with an immigration attorney than presenting such a question to USCIS.